-If you own a bread machine and want to use it to make sourdough bread then you might be a little stumped.
+If you own a bread machine and want to use it to make sourdough bread, then you might be a little stumped.
 That is because most bread machines are designed to work with breads leavened with commercial yeast, and therefore only work with a very short rising period.

-The thing about sourdough is that it is a very unique culture, whether you have created one from scratch yourself or used a pre-established one.
+The thing about sourdough starter is that it is a very unique culture, whether you have created one from scratch yourself or used a pre-established one.
 This means that the rise time for each culture is going to be very different and hard to predict.
-You may find that even after you’ve baked with it several times the rise time is different enough every time that you wouldn’t want to trust a bread machine to know when it is time to bake.
+You may find that even after you’ve baked with it several times the rise time is different enough for every batch that you wouldn’t want to trust a bread machine to know when it is time to bake.

 - If your bread machine does not have a longer rise period option or the ability to change programming in the middle of a cycle, then you will have to be selective in how you use your bread machine.
 You can add your ingredients to the machine, allow it to mix the dough, allow it to knead the dough, and then transfer to oven-safe baking pans for the rise.
-Then you can determine how long of a rise period it will need and bake at the best time for your bread.
+Then you can determine how long a rise period it will need and bake at the best time for your bread.

-If you are considering purchasing a bread machine you might want to, instead, consider purchasing a mixer that will do the mixing and kneading of the dough and will allow you to determine the rise time necessary before baking.
+If you are considering purchasing a bread machine you might want to instead consider purchasing a mixer that will do the mixing and kneading of the dough and will allow you to determine the rise time necessary before baking.